bgriffen/oldwebsite/_posts/2016-03-06-mapping-astronomy-publications.md

 All of these had to be put in the same bin so I had to write some edge cases for insitutes like these.
 Once I had the unique self-similar keys for each location I simply populated them with the relevant paper information (e.g. `bibcode`).
 Again, a little coding gymnastics was required to get this all in working order.

+Once all of the time-consuming part is complete, it is trivial to populate a map with the relevant information in Folium.

 ```python
 import folium
 # center the map above the equator.